rjseymour66/RSO-docs/docs/merchants.md

 ## The Merchant object

-Store a representation of your company data in a merchant object.
+Store a representation of your company information in a merchant object.
 Contains your organization name, primary contact name, email, phone number, and mailing address.
 Customers and merchants can retrieve merchant information.

+**Merchants endpoints**

+- GET `/merchants/{merchantId}/`
+- PUT `/merchants/{merchantId}/`

 ### Merchant object example